EntySec/EntySec-Blog/_posts/2026-01-05-baking-shellcodes.md

 Imagine a recipe that says, "Walk exactly 400 miles North to find the salt."
 If you move your kitchen to a different city, that instruction is useless.
 This is what happens when you use **Absolute Addressing**.
 Standard compilers hardcode addresses (e.g., `0x401050`), assuming the program always loads at the same base address.

 In the world of exploitation, **ASLR (Address Space Layout Randomization)** moves your "kitchen" every time the program runs.
-If your shellcode looks for a "salt" (a string) at a fixed address, it will "crack" because that memory address might now hold garbage—or nothing at all.
+If your shellcode looks for a "salt" (a string) at a fixed address, it will "crack" because that memory address might now hold garbage — or nothing at all.

 * **The Fix:** Use **RIP-Relative Addressing**.
 In x64 assembly, the `RIP` (Instruction Pointer) always knows where you are *right now*.
 Instead of hardcoding a location, you calculate the location of your data relative to the current instruction.